Brent Ackland (Sales) Phone: 705-718-2408 Email: “brent at jimmylewis.ca”

 Please note: Jimmy Lewis boards are built exclusively in the famous Kinetic factory, not in China or Thailand where most other brands are made.
 Jimmy’s quality and finishing is the standard to which all other boards are compared.
 Finishing and quality control sets the world standards due to highly trained workers with a dedication to quality.

 Each and every board is carefully inspected and weighed before packaging and is guaranteed to be 100% flawless!
-In Canada, we offer a world-leading 3 year warranty as a testament to the durability of all epoxy boards (one full year on inflatables).
+In Canada, we offer a one year warranty as a testament to the durability of all epoxy boards (one full year on inflatables).

 Please scroll down for more of Jimmy’s fascinating history in his own words…